 Launched in 2015, BerkShares, Inc's business planning program Entry to Entrepreneurship guides students through the process of writing a business plan, while maintaining a special focus on the local economy.
 Participants are asked to consider what we are currently importing to this region that we could be producing for ourselves instead and are encouraged to look at these “gaps” in the local economy as business opportunities.

-The program is offered by BerkShares, Inc. in partnership with the Massachusetts Small Business Development Center Network’s Berkshire Regional Office and in collaboration with Berkshire Community College, whose South County Center hosts the weekly class sessions.
+The program is offered by BerkShares, Inc. in partnership with the Massachusetts Small Business Development Center Network’s Berkshire Regional Office.

 The curriculum can be found below.

 "I wish I had had an opportunity like this when I was in high school – I would probably be a better entrepreneur today!" - Barth Anderson, co-founder of Barrington Coffee Roasters & "on-call" advisor for students in our Entry to Entrepreneurship program.

 New for 2019:

 This program has been made possibe by the following organizations, businesses, and individuals:

 The Turkeybush Foundation, The Elitzer Family Fund, Hellman, Shearn, & Arienti LLP, and Keith & Aldonna Girouard, Black Rock Farm, Mark De Celle of Ameriprise Financial, Schumacher Center for a New Economics, Charles and Angeliki Keil, Cloud Mountain Foundation, Nancy Fitzpatrick and Lincoln Russell, and Smitty Pignatelli.